 - Luggage Rain Cover

 The luggage should be spacious and strong enough to carry your trekking items and gear.
-Rain cover for luggage is required because there may be unexpected rainfall during the trek.
+Rain cover is required because there may be unexpected rainfall during the trek.

 - Sleeping Bag

-A sleeping bag is a must be needed, when you go on a trek for a night of pleasant sleep.
+A sleeping bag is a must when you go on a trek for a night of pleasant sleep.

 - Trekking Poles

-Trekking poles are useful for walking up and down the hill, passing, and helping to reduce effort on the knees.
+Trekking poles are usable for walking up and down the hill, passing, and helping to reduce effort on the knees.

 - Head Torch